Banteay Srei: Restoration

-The temple was rediscovered in 1914 and was the subject of a celebrated case of art theft when André Malraux stole four devatas in 1923.
-(He was soon arrested, and the figures were returned.)
+The temple was rediscovered in 1914 and was the subject of a celebrated case of art theft when André Malraux stole four devatas in 1923 (he was soon arrested, and the figures were returned).
 The incident stimulated interest in the site, which was cleared the following year.

 In the 1930s Banteay Srei was restored through the first important use of anastylosis at Angkor whereby a ruined building or monument is restored using the original architectural elements to the greatest degree possible.
 Until the discovery of the foundation stela in 1936, it had been assumed that the extreme decoration indicated a later date than was the case.

 To prevent the site from water damage, the joint Cambodian-Swiss Banteay Srei Conservation Project installed a drainage system between 2000 and 2003.
 Measures were also taken to prevent damage to the temples walls from nearby trees.

 Unfortunately, the temple has been ravaged by pilfering and vandalism.
 When, toward the end of the 20th century, authorities removed some original statues and replaced them with concrete replicas, looters took to attacking the replicas.
-A statue of Shiva and his shakti Uma, removed to the National Museum in Phnom Penh for safekeeping, was assaulted in the museum itself.
+A statue of Shiva and Parvati, removed to the National Museum of Cambodia in Phnom Penh for safekeeping, was attempted to be stolen in the museum.
+The attackers were caught later and the statues were safely brought back to their location.

 Materials and style

 Banteay Srei is built largely of a hard red sandstone that can be carved like wood.
 Brick and laterite were used only for the enclosure walls and some structural elements.
 The temple is known for the beauty of its sandstone lintels and pediments.

 A pediment is the roughly triangular space above a rectangular doorway or openings.
 At Banteay Srei, pediments are relatively large in comparison to the openings below, and take a sweeping gabled shape.
 For the first time in the history of Khmer architecture, whole scenes of mythological subject-matter are depicted on the pediments.

 A lintel is a horizontal beam spanning the gap between two posts.
 Some lintels serve a structural purpose, serving to support the weight of the superstructure, while others are purely decorative in purpose.
 The lintels at Banteay Srei are beautifully carved, rivalling those of the 9th century Preah Ko style in quality.

-Noteworthy decorative motifs include the kala (a toothy monster symbolic of time), the guardian dvarapala (an armed protector of the temple) and devata (demi-goddess), the false door, and the colonette.
+Noteworthy decorative motifs include Kala (a toothy mythical lion), the guardian dvarapalas (an armed protector of the temple) and devatas (gods and goddesses), the false door, and the colonette.
 Indeed, decorative carvings seem to cover almost every available surface.
 According to pioneering Angkor scholar Maurice Glaize, "Given the very particular charm of Banteay Srei – its remarkable state of preservation and the excellence of a near perfect ornamental technique – one should not hesitate, of all the monuments of the Angkor group, to give it the highest priority."
-At Banteay Srei, wrote Glaize, "the work relates more closely to the art of the goldsmith or to carving in wood than to sculpture in stone".
+At Banteay Srei, wrote Glaize, "the work relates more closely to the art of the goldsmith and to carving in wood than to sculpture in stone".